 If the idea of a computerized personal assistant is too futuristic for you, iPhone's Siri will put any fears to rest.
 Unlike voice-command software of ages past that often misinterpreted what the user was saying, the iPhone's Siri feature responds quickly and accurately to spoken direction, allowing users to send messages, schedule appointments, and make calls just by asking it to.
 Siri will also answer questions, such as “What's the traffic like in this area?” and “What will the weather be for the rest of the week?”
 It will also read messages sent to the phone when you can't take your eyes off what you're doing.

-— Claire Easley is a senior editor at BUILDER, a sister magazine of PUBLIC WORKS.
+— Claire Easley is a senior editor at BUILDER

 For a list of industry-related apps, click here.